maikewu/forms/docs/fields/28-spare-part-list-input.md

 parentDoc: 635ce486ae5fac003cef279e
 ---

-With the SparePartListInput, the user can add parts to a form.
+With the SparePartListInput, the user can add parts from the parts management to a form.

 # Configuration Overview